Influencing Skills – how to influence people who can make or break your innovation plans

 Whether you want to get that big promotion at work, get the funding or resources you need for an innovation or entrepreneurial growth, or change the way things at work are done, there are usually some key people who you need to influence at work.

 These people might be from inside or outside the business, for example bosses, shareholders, colleagues, employees, investors, key customer or suppliers, amongst others.

 Being able to shape and implement effective influencing strategies will help you to get to where you want to be, more quickly and successfully.
 Influencing skills are an essential part of your business skillset.

-Read this blog to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want, and download my free influencing playbook here.
+Read this article to learn, step-by-step, how to create a targeted, practical and ethical influencing action plan that will increase the probability of you getting the outcomes that you want.
+As an added bonus, download my free influencing playbook here.

 Have a pen and paper ready, preferably some sticky notes as well, and also download my free influencing playbook here.
 You can fill it in as you read through this blog, thinking about something significant that you want to achieve that needs the active support of other people.

-Step 1: be clear about what you want to achieve
+Step 1: Goal clarity – be clear about what you want to achieve

 If you’re not clear about what you want to achieve, you can’t expect others to understand what you want.
 Starting off by articulating for yourself exactly what the target outcomes are means that you can align your influencing approach to achieve your goal.
 For example: